vectra-ai-research/derf/docs/comparison.md

 Pacu is an offensive AWS exploitation framework, aimed at penetration testers.
 It implements various enumeration and exploitation methods, some straightforward and some advanced.
 For instance, [lambda__backdoor_new_roles](https://github.com/RhinoSecurityLabs/pacu/blob/master/pacu/modules/lambda__backdoor_new_roles/main.py) creates a Lambda function and a CloudWatch Event causing all future IAM roles created in an AWS account to be backdoored automatically.
 Pacu aims at being used against existing AWS infrastructure.

 ### Pacu versus the DeRF
-- Similarities: Similar to Leonidas, the attack framework for the DeRF is hosted in the cloud and the deployment of the tool versus the execution of the attacks can be performed by different users.
+- Similarities: Both tools describe and execute attack techniques in the cloud.
-- Infrastructure Differences: Unlike Leonidas, The DeRF fully manages the infrastructure which is targeted while Leonidas operates on a bring-your-own-infrastructure (BYOI) model.
+- Infrastructure Differences: Unlike Pacu, The DeRF fully manages the infrastructure which is targeted while Pacu operates on a bring-your-own-infrastructure (BYOI) model making it a better choice for red teamers and pentesters.
-- Usage Differences: Leonidas implements test cases which can be programatically executed,  targeting AWS only while the DeRF has built-in attack techniques targeting both AWS and GCP which are executed either with a GUI or via an API.
+- Usage Differences: Pacu implements modules which are programatically executed,  targeting AWS only while the DeRF has built-in attack techniques targeting both AWS and GCP which are executed either with a GUI or via an API.

 ## [Amazon GuardDuty Tester](https://github.com/awslabs/amazon-guardduty-tester) by AWS
 **Credit: Description by Status Red Team**